jonahsaidian/farsitotext/README.md

 - Time estimates are heuristic:
   - Loading estimate ≈ 60 seconds per 100 MB (rounded to nearest 5s)
   - Transcription estimate ≈ ~1 minute per remaining chunk
-- Environment variables are read from the OS.
-If you prefer a `.env` file, you can install `python-dotenv` and load it at app start.
+- Environment variables are read from the OS or a `.env` file (using `python-dotenv`).
+- Uses OpenAI's `gpt-4o-transcribe` for audio and `gpt-4o` for post-processing.
+- The file uploader is fully reset on restart, so you can upload a new file after any error or completion.

 ## Build a self-contained .exe (Windows, PyInstaller)